newrelic/newrelic-telemetry-sdk-specs/configuration-and-logging.md

   * The harvest interval should default to `5 seconds` with the ability for consumers of the SDK to set a custom interval in `seconds`.
 4. `Logging`
   * Whether the SDK logs at all, the verbosity, and the destination of the log must all be configurable.
+5. `Audit logging enabled`
+  * If audit logging is enabled, the SDK should record additional highly verbose debugging information at the `DEBUG` logging level.
+The default value for this setting should be `false`.

 ## No-op behavior